Skip to main content

 Time to read min

 When you think of bankruptcy, you might imagine a negative number, a deficit, or a “closed” sign in front of a business.
 When you hear the word “bankrupt,” you might think about the idea of having zero funds available to pay creditors — and the reality that some companies can file for bankruptcy but seemingly stay in business.
 How is that even possible?
-What's the difference between the various chapters of bankruptcy and why do they apply in some cases but not others?
+What's the difference between the various chapters of bankruptcy and why are they used in some cases but not others?

 Chapter 7 bankruptcy — Liquidation

 Known as “liquidation” or “straight bankruptcy,” Chapter 7 bankruptcy is filed to help clear debts by selling off your possessions and returning assets.
 When you file for Chapter 7, the court puts a hold on debt collections attempts, such as foreclosures.
-This helps to protect your home, while a court-appointed trustee sells other possessions of yours to help pay back other debts.

 Chapter 13 bankruptcy — Wage earner’s plan

-It helps to repay debts over the course of three to five years, depending on how much income the person filing makes.
+In this Chapter, individuals propose a plan to repay debts over the course of three to five years, depending on how much income the person filing makes.
 Once filed, this Chapter pauses attempts from creditors to collect debts from you.

 Chapter 11 bankruptcy — Reorganization bankruptcy